 ICE also actively participates on the Adobe Customer Advisory Board, participating and sharing feedback on potential enhancements on future versions of the solution.
 The company has since implemented Acrobat Sign to support all elements of its business, from sales to operations, to human resources.

 One of the top priorities for ICE is to help sales teams generate new deals and quickly respond to client requests.
 Working with digital contracts allows the sales team to deliver experiences to clients that are easy to sign, convenient, and secure.

 The operations department also works closely with contracts.
 It pulls all types of contracts — including sales and procurement — into a contract database.
-With Adobe Sign, managing that database has become even easier.
-Adobe Sign connects all completed contracts with the ServiceNow platform, which extracts applicable information and pulls it into a searchable database.
+With Acrobat Sign, managing that database has become even easier.
+Acrobat Sign connects all completed contracts with the ServiceNow platform, which extracts applicable information and pulls it into a searchable database.

 From contracts to non-disclosure agreements, the ICE legal team deals with a large volume of documents in need of signature and approval every day.
 The legal team typically sends documents directly through Acrobat Sign, using the app to set up signature fields, send documents, and monitor the document status.
 Working with fully digital workflows minimizes the risk of documents getting changed, lost, or being seen by the wrong person, keeping legal documents even more secure than typical paper processes.

 “Secure signature authentication is extremely important to legal and finance fields,” says Xiehuan.
 “Adobe has demonstrated the highest commitment to security, giving us the confidence we need to use Adobe Acrobat Sign for any type of document.”